-This is not a surprise event.
-Disputes between the European Union and Russia have once again taken to the headlines, following the revelation of friction between Brussels and Moscow.
+This comes as no surprise.
+Disputes between the European Union and Russia have once again reached the headlines, following the revelation of friction between Brussels and Moscow.

 The illegal annexation of Crimea and the conflict in eastern Ukraine have severely affected bilateral political dialogue.
-As a result, some of the cooperation mechanisms have been temporarily frozen and sanctions have been adopted aimed at promoting a change in Russia’s actions in Ukraine.
+As a result, some of the cooperation mechanisms between the EU and Russia have been temporarily frozen and sanctions have been adopted aimed at promoting a change in Russia’s actions in Ukraine.

 Since then, the landscape has become increasingly uncertain.

-This time, the trigger is represented by the imprisonment of opposition leader Alexei Navalni, who must serve a two-and-a-half-year sentence, following a court proceeding initiated in 2014.
-In addition to the difficult picture is the strong repression by the Russian police and the detention of more than 4,000 people (on 31 January alone), who demanded the release of Navalni.
+This time, the trigger is the imprisonment of opposition leader Alexei Navalni, who has been given a two-and-a-half-year sentence following a court proceeding initiated in 2014.
+In addition to the difficult picture is the repressive stance of the Russian police and the detention of more than 4,000 people (on 31 January alone), who demanded the release of Navalni.

-In short, Russia threatened to take action directly proportional to the nature of the sanctions applied by the European Union, which could create a problem that was no longer only political, but economic and trade in the region.
+In short, Russia threatened to take action directly proportional to the nature of the sanctions applied by the European Union, which could escalate a political problem into one that affects trade in the region.

 The reality is that Russia remains a natural partner for the EU and a strategic player in combating regional and global challenges.

-In this way, the European Union is in a not comfortable area: it must manage a non-minor conflict, starting with a diplomatic relationship that has been worn out for many years and plays a strategic role for all the countries of the continent.
-Moreover, the geopolitical changes currently taking place in the world, in the United States, the Middle East and Asia, are forcing the European Union to raise a clear profile of how it will adjust to these changes.
+The European Union, therefore, finds itself in a difficult position: it must manage a non-minor conflict, starting with a diplomatic relationship that has been worn down over many years that nevertheless plays a strategic role for all the countries on the continent.
+Moreover, the geopolitical changes currently taking place in the world, in the United States, the Middle East and Asia, are forcing the European Union to define a clear picture of how it will adjust to these changes.

-The adjustment begins by assuming that Russia is the EU’s largest neighbor; cooperation and exchange relations are broad and relevant to both sides.
-Russia is a key player in the UN Security Council and, due to its history, geographical proximity and cultural links, is one of the key players in and around Europe.
+The adjustment begins by recognising that Russia is the EU’s largest neighbour; cooperation and cultural and trade relations are broad and relevant to both sides.
+Russia is a key player on the UN Security Council and, due to its history, geographical proximity and cultural links, is one of the key players in and around Europe.

 Russia is also a major supplier of energy products to the EU and a large and dynamic market for goods and services, with considerable economic growth.

-Many specialists believe that recent diplomatic events have revealed the – already known – “labyrinth of Russia and the European Union”.
+Many specialists believe that recent diplomatic events have simply revealed the already known “labyrinth of Russia and the European Union”.

 The European Union must promote pragmatic management.
 The visit to Russia by Josep Borrell, the EU’s High Representative on Foreign Policy, became a resounding failure.
-Part of the result is due to a clear fact: Russia has no interest in aligning itself with European regulatory structures.
+This was partly due to a clear fact: Russia has no interest in aligning itself with European regulatory structures.

-Another factor is added to this reality: the EU is now more dependent on Russia than Russia on the EU, so it is understood that the European Council has very little transactional power with Moscow.
+Another factor is added to this reality: the EU is now more dependent on Russia than Russia on the EU, and it is instinctively understood in Russia that the European Council has very little transactional power with Moscow.

 For economic reasons, the EU will most likely not put tough sanctions on the Russians.
 At the meeting on 22 February, European foreign ministers decided to draw up a list of people to be financially punished.
 However, they have recognized the impossibility of “including influential millionaires,” as requested by Navalni’s followers.

 Everything indicates that, within the EU’s options, one of the strongest is to sit and listen to Russia’s approaches and not the other way around.
-This scenario becomes much stronger with the unfortunate complications and shameful delay in the vaccination process of European countries.
-The continent is extremely in need of a mass-produced vaccine that can arrive quickly: given the context, it seems that the best option is Sputnik (Russian-made).
+This scenario becomes much more likely with the unfortunate complications and shameful delay in the vaccination process of European countries.
+The continent is in dire need of a mass-produced vaccine that can arrive quickly: given the context, it seems that the best option is Sputnik (Russian-made).